dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Those whom we can love, we can hate to others we are indifferent.
+  Freedom is the right to tell people what they do not want to hear.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (992 days)
+## 🌟 Experiences (993 days)

 ### 🧮 Programming languages